 Caregiver: Provide a comfortable environment and work directly with cats by cleaning kennels and other cat housing areas, changing water, changing litter, mopping, sweeping, and other caregiving duties.
 You’ll also give love and attention to the cats.
-Caregiver positions are available at CAT’s shelter or hospital and at offsite locations.
+Caregiver positions are available at CAT’s shelter and at offsite locations.

 Cat Food Bank: Assist with organizing and inventory of donated cat food for use in our partnership with Meals on Wheels.